-The US has a history of timberland investment going back to the 1980s via the NCREIF Timberland Property Index.
-As a starting point, total returns of the NCREIF Timberland Property Index and the Standard & Poor's 500 Index since inception of the Timberland series in 1987 show multi-year periods in which timberland has outperformed stocks, and vice-versa (Figure 7.2).
+US timberland's investment performance dates from 1987 via the NCREIF Timberland Property Index.
+For starters, total returns of the NCREIF Timberland Property Index and the Standard & Poor's 500 Index since inception of the timberland series show multi-year periods in which timberland has outperformed stocks, and vice-versa (Figure 7.2).